Madeira River

 The Madeira River (Rio Madeira [maˈdejɾɐ]) is a major waterway in South America.
 It is estimated to be 1,450 km in length, while the Madeira-Mamoré is estimated near 3,250 km or 3,380 km in length depending on the measuring party and their methods.
 The Madeira is the biggest tributary of the Amazon, accounting for about 15% of the water in the basin.
 A map from Emanuel Bowen in 1747, held by the David Rumsey Map Collection, refers to the Madeira by the pre-colonial, indigenous name Cuyari.
 The River of Cuyari, called by the Portuguese Madeira or the Wood River, is formed by two great rivers, which join near its mouth.
 It was by this River, that the Nation of Topinambes passed into the River Amazon.

 Climate

 The mean inter-annual precipitations on the great basins vary from 75 to 300 cm, the entire upper Madeira basin receiving 170.5 cm.
 The greatest extremes of rainfall are between 49 and 700 cm.
-Even just below the confluence that forms it, the Madeira is one of the largest rivers of the world, with a mean inter-annual discharge of 18000 m3/s, i.e., 568 km3 per year, approximately half the discharge of the Congo River.
+Even just below the confluence that forms it, the Madeira is one of the largest rivers by discharge of the world, with a mean inter-annual discharge of 18000 m3/s, i.e., 568 km3 per year, approximately half the discharge of the Congo River.
 On the further course towards the Amazon, the mean discharge of the Madeira increases up to 31200 m3/s.